vutuanhai237/UC-VQA/README.md

 - [x] Week 6: Create a checker to make sure that the initial state is generated randomly

-- [x] Week 7: Create general W state
+- [x] Week 7: Create general W state, make W checker and Arbitrary checker.

+- [x] Week 8: Create Quantum Natural Gradient optimizer and compare it with SGD and Adam.
+Developing some hybrid optmizer like QNG-Adam.